CCBBatUT/Biocomputing_Spring2016/_posts/2016-03-09-python6_testing-bestpractices.md

 {% endhighlight %}

-* Now we will go through what modular coding and testing should look like with example blast hit files.
+* Now we will go through what modular coding and testing should look like.

 See the files for python5.
-The `annotate_transcriptome.py` script will take a blast output file, a transcriptome, and output a subset of the transcriptome with annotations.
+The `annotate_transcriptome.py` script will take a blast output file, a transcriptome, and output a subset of the transcriptome with annotations for each sequence.